algosup/2024-2025-project-3-quickest-path-team-5/documents/functional_specifications/FunctionalSpecifications.md

 - **Google Maps Platform**: Offers precise, real-time route optimization for various transportation modes.
 Strong integration with Google services but costly for smaller businesses.
 - **Mapbox**: Known for customization and flexibility, popular with developers.
 Limited advanced features compared to Google.
 - **OpenStreetMap (OSM)**: A free, community-driven option with customizable tools like OSRM.
 Less precise in certain areas.
+OSRM is widely used in mapping, navigation, and logistics applications.

 ### Product problem

 In any project, no issue should ever be taken lightly, as even seemingly minor problems can lead to significant time losses and disrupt progress.
 It is essential to approach every detail with attention and care to minimize risks and ensure a smooth workflow.
 Proactive problem-solving and vigilance are key to avoiding unnecessary setbacks and maintaining the project's momentum.

-### Data
+### Data Security

 Compliance with the General Data Protection Regulation (GDPR) is crucial in developing software that interacts with users, ensuring personal data protection and privacy.
 By adhering to these standards, developers not only ensure legal compliance but also build user trust.
 The GDPR requires transparent data collection, storage, and processing practices, giving users control over their personal information, which is essential for the acceptance of digital technologies.

 To kown more about it : [RGPD License](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation)